 - Choose the least toxic pesticide.
 Those with the signal word Caution on the label are considered the least toxic, whereas the signal word Warning indicates moderate toxicity.

 The presence of bacteria in water, which are normally found in the intestinal tracts of humans and animals, signal that disease-causing pathogens may be present.
 Giardia and cryptosporidium are pathogens that have been found occasionally in public-water supplies and have caused illness in a large number of people in a few locations.
 Pathogens can enter our water from leaking septic tanks, wastewater-treatment discharge, sewer overflows, and animal waste.
 Like toxins, pathogens build up in fish and shellfish killing them or making them susceptible to disease.

 Many jurisdictions routinely monitor urban streams to measure the amounts of bacteria that, although harmless themselves, have similar sources (animal and human waste) as do the waterborne pathogens.
 The harmless bacteria therefore act as indicators of the possible presence of other bacteria that are not harmless.

 STORM DRAINS ARE NOT TRASH CANS!

-However, these nonpoint source pollutants are some of the
+However, these nonpoint source pollutants are some of the easiest to control.